Katima del Mar Hernández Domínguez, cultural anthropologist for social cohesion and innovation; founder of abunDance.

 As Southern Poverty Law Center expert Cassie Miller states, “white supremacists have welcomed coronavirus because it means that we might get pushed closer to civilizational collapse, which is their goal because only after that happens can they build their white ethnostate.”

-As philosopher Marina Garcés explains, if fear and suspicion between neighbors win, we would be moving a step forward towards an authoritarian society where there would be tighter social control against percieved external threats.
+However, social fragmentation is not only widening through these extremist groups.
+In Spanish neighborhoods, are spreading both mututal support networks and ¨balcony policy officers¨ are spreading.
+As philosopher Marina Garcés explains, if fear and suspicion between neighbors win, we would be moving a step forward towards an authoritarian society where there would be tighter social control against perceived external threats.
+At all events, the status quo is questioned along the lines of two competing views, one communitarian and one authoritarian, foreshadowing a societal change.

 Life After the Pandemic